machitgarha/farsang/README.md

 # Farsang

-GSL (i.e. GNU Scientific Library) with C++ taste, with classes and exceptions in mind.
+GSL (i.e. GNU Scientific Library) with C++ taste.

+Farsang is a C++ wrapper for GSL, with classes and exceptions in mind.

 ## Implemented